How Facility Managers Can Solve Challenges Through FM Software

-The facility manager's position is unique in that their role encompasses a broad spectrum of challenges and concerns, each equally as important as the next.
+The facility manager’s position is unique in that their role encompasses a broad spectrum of challenges and concerns, each equally as important as the next.
 Facilities management is a demanding profession that requires a diverse set of facility manager skills in order to be successful.
-The consistent professional, interpersonal and even emotional demands that FMs face on a daily basis seem to fly from all directions.
+The consistent professional, interpersonal and even emotional demands that facilities managers face on a daily basis seem to fly from all directions.

-With this set of facility manager challenges growing exponentially, it becomes more and more important for the FM's organization to have a solid foundation, built on quality employees, superior data and adaptability.
-Without relevant data, today's facility manager lacks the tools to properly develop processes to solidify this foundation, much less build a sound "house" around this foundation.
+With this set of facility manager challenges growing exponentially, it becomes more and more important for the facilities manager’s organization to have a solid foundation, built on quality employees, superior data and adaptability.
+Without relevant data, today’s facility manager lacks the tools to properly develop processes to solidify this foundation, much less build a sound “house” around this foundation.

 Given the benefits, flexibility, and availability of the relatively low-cost web based Facility Management software systems of today, it is surprising how many organizations have still not adopted these systems for themselves.
 Information, and building processes around this information, is critical to the wellness of any company.
-The utilization of the proper FM software, therefore, is essential for effectively managing facilities.
-Many of today's organizations, both large and small, face the same challenges.
+The utilization of the proper facilities management software, therefore, is essential for effectively managing facilities.
+Many of today’s organizations, both large and small, face the same challenges.
 We have compiled a list of some of those most widely faced challenges, as well as how proper utilization and benefits of a facilities management software system can aid you in tackling these tasks.

 The challenges of efficiency and cost control measures are nothing new to facility management.
 What has evolved is the growing realization that past cost cutting approaches may have actually harmed productivity and the ability to produce quality products/service.
 Considering both are critical to an organization’s success, and even survival, in this increasingly competitive market, companies must devise new money saving processes that do not sacrifice productivity.

 This realization has put facilities managers at the forefront, increasingly seen to be a major part of the solution.
 Facilities, as well as its employees, are now seen as critical strategic assets, not simply costs to be controlled.
 This new line of thinking has required a shift in how every aspect of a company is run.
-Every great FM recognizes that knowledge is power, the driving force behind every success story.
-By moving away from antiquated communication systems such as email, fax and phone, and adopting a software system built specifically for your needs, FM software systems eliminate redundancy as well as human error.
+Every great facilities manager recognizes that knowledge is power, the driving force behind every success story.
+By moving away from antiquated communication systems such as email, fax and phone, and adopting a software system built specifically for your needs, facilities management software systems eliminate redundancy as well as human error.
 Sharing real time information through a common platform with outside vendors, such as maintenance software, keeps the line of communication open, automating what jobs can be automated and leaves less room for question.